Israeli Foreign Minister Moshe Sharett to the Knesset, 1949CIE+

 Palestine Liberation Organization seeks Israel’s destruction through armed struggle.
 It retains this stated policy until December 1988.

-Following the conclusion of the June 1967 War, the Israeli government sent word to Egypt and Syria seeking peace plan that was intended to jumpstart a peace process with Israel’s belligerent neighbors, Egypt and Syria.
-The messages were sent through the US, but no response was apparently received.
+After the June 1967 war, the Israeli government sent word through the United States to Egypt and Syria seeking to jump-start a peace process.
+Apparently no response was received.

 Arab states declare “no peace, no negotiation, no recognition” with Israel after their collective defeat in the June 1967 War.

-The Resolution calls for unspecified Israel withdrawal from territories in return for right of all states to live in peace.
-It does not call for full withdrawal.
-It is the basis of Egyptian (1979) and Jordanian (1994) Treaties with Israel, and PLO (1993) recognition of Israel.
+Resolution 242 calls for Israeli withdrawal from unspecified captured territories in return for the right of all states to live in peace.
+It does not call for a full withdrawal.
+It is the basis for treaties with Egypt (1979) and Jordan (1994) and for PLO recognition of Israel (1993).

 Without any consultation with Jerusalem, Israel rejects US proposal for full withdrawal.